Vito-Frank-Leonardo/Vito-Frank-Leonardo.github.io/_posts/2021-5-29-Second-Blog-Post.md

 ### What parts do you miss about your other language?
 I miss that SAS has one standard way to solve every problem while R has many.
 It makes it hard to remember which packages to library and which functions to use.

-#Do you consider R a difficult language to learn?
-(If you knew R prior to the course, describe your experience when first learning it.)
+### Do you consider R a difficult language to learn?
 I do not find R a difficult language.
 Once I got the hang of it, it actually is the easiest for me.
 I found Python and SAS significantly easier to learn at the beginning but R was much easier than C++ and Java.